 A maximum Performance Bonus is determined for each executive officer as a percentage of salary.
-The maximum performance bonus is 75% of base salary for the former Chief Executive Officer, 50% for the current Chief Executive Officer and the Chief Financial Officer, and 35% for the Vice President Exploration.
+The maximum performance bonus is 50% for the Chief Executive Officer and the Chief Financial Officer, and 35% for the Vice President Exploration.
 Key performance indicators for those individuals are determined by the Compensation and Governance Committee annually for the ensuing year and recommended to the Board for approval, on an individual basis.

-Key performance indicators for 2020 included (to various extents) share appreciation, completion of a financing, management of operations within budget, positive exploration results and the Corporation's health and safety record.
-In 2021 an additional key performance indicator included business continuity regarding the transition to a new CEO.
+Key performance indicators for 2021 included (to various extents) share appreciation, completion of a financing, management of operations within budget, positive exploration results and the Corporation's health and safety record, and business continuity regarding the transition to a new CEO.
+In 2022 additional key performance indicators included business development activities.
 Individual performance objectives relate to the particular executive's role and expected contribution to the Corporation and its objectives.

 Special Bonuses are awarded on an ad hoc basis during the year based on the completion of material corporate transactions and/or other milestones.
 Special Bonuses are not based on pre-determined objectives and are intended to award extraordinary effort and achievement without financial incentive.
 Special Bonuses are determined by the Compensation and Governance Committee based on discussions, to the extent appropriate, with the Chief Executive Officer.
 To date, no Special Bonuses have been awarded.